A simple gratitude practice need not take more than a minute or two each day, yet the effects are profound.

 Join us taking and sharing photographs of what YOU’RE grateful for.

-Pause throughout your day to take photographs of what you’re grateful for and share on Instagram with #capturinggratitude + @capturinggratitude.
+Pause throughout your day to take photographs of what you’re grateful for and share on Instagram with #capturinggratitude.

-Be part of our global community and download a free gratitude meditation with Dr Lauren Tober recorded live at the Byron Spirit Festival, by leaving your email here.
+Ready to be part of our global community and download a free gratitude meditation with Dr Lauren Tober recorded live at the Byron Spirit Festival?

 Emmons, R.A., and McCullough, M.E.
 (2003).
 Counting Blessings vs Burdens: An Experimental Investigation of Gratitude and Subjective Well-Being in Daily Life.
 Journal of Personality and Social Psychology, 84 (2), 377-389.